BYLAWS

 SECTION A – General Powers – The business and affairs of the Club shall be managed by its Board of Directors.

 SECTION B – Composition – The Board of Directors shall consist of the four Officers and three to seven (3 – 7) Members-at-Large.
-The number of Members-at-Large may be set by action of the Board of Directors at any time.
+The number of Members-at-Large may be set revised by action of the Board of Directors at any time.

-SECTION C – Members-at-Large – Term - Members-at-Large shall be elected annually by the Club membership at the first Membership meeting of the calendar year and hold the position for a term of one year.
+SECTION C – Members-at-Large – Term - Members-at-Large shall be elected annually by the Club membership at the first Membership meeting of the calendar year via email and hold the position for a term of one year.
 Members-at-Large cannot simultaneously hold an Officer’s position.
 Members-at-Large must be members of the Club.

-Members-at-Large must chair at least one of the Committees described in Article VII or a committee deemed necessary by the Board.
+SECTION D – Duties of the Board – The Board of Directors shall transact all business of the Club and ensure the Club’s sustainability.
+It shall determine the policies, fiscal matters, employment of staff, and assume responsibility for the direction and affairs of the Club.
+Duties specific to the Officers are found in Article V. Members-at-Large must chair at least one of the Committees described in Article VII or a committee deemed necessary by the Board.
 In addition, Members-At-Large may be asked to chair an EBC membership meeting or an EBC annual event, e.g. spring picnic or fall party.
+All Members-At-Large are expected to be involved in all official EBC events, e.g. Signature Rides, Annual Picnics and Parties, and attend all Board Meetings, Membership Meetings, and, as required or needed, Committee Meetings.

 SECTION E – Board Meetings – Meetings of the Board of Directors shall be held monthly, on a day, time, and place agreed upon by the majority of the Board.
 Special meetings, deemed necessary to conduct business, may be scheduled by the President with notification of such a meeting communicated to the Board by the Secretary at least five (5) days in advance of the meeting.
 A quorum is necessary to transact business and act on motions.
+All Board meetings may occur electronically at the discretion of the majority of Board members.

 SECTION F - Quorum – The presence of a majority of the directors shall be necessary at any Board Meeting to constitute a quorum.

-For Cause – Any Member-At-Large may be removed or suspended from office for cause including violation of these Bylaws and/or conduct harmful to the best interests of the Club.
+SECTION G – Removal of Members-At-Large Removal of Officers is addressed in Article V For Cause – Any Member-At-Large may be removed from office, suspended or expelled from the Club for cause including violation of these Bylaws and/or conduct harmful to the best interests of the Club.
 Such action shall require an affirmative vote of two-thirds of the members present at a Membership Meeting.
 At least thirty (30) days prior to the Meeting, the Member-At-Large must be provided a statement of charges and will be given an opportunity to present an appeal at the Meeting.
 The Member-at-Large will not be present during the voting process.
+For Absences - Due to the importance and essential functions of Board Meetings, any Member-At-Large who misses three (3) consecutive Board Meetings, or more than three (3) Board Meetings during the course of the one-year term may be removed from office by a vote of the majority of the remaining Board members.
+For Abdication of Duties – A Member-At-Large who violates a Bylaw, or, places the Club in jeopardy due to irresponsible actions or behavior in the performance of general board duties or other assumed duties acting on behalf of the Club, may be removed from office by a vote of the majority of the remaining Board members.

 SECTION H – Member-At-Large Vacancies – If a Member-At-Large vacates the position, the President will determine the necessity of filling the vacancy, with input from the Board Members, for the remainder of the term.
 If it is determined that the vacancy must be filled in order for the Board to operate effectively, the remaining Board members will assemble a list of willing and suitable nominees for the Membership to vote on at the earliest possible Membership meeting.